zemian/cms-eval/learn-vuepress/blog/_posts/2020-08-02-another-post.md

 ---
+title: Lived Another Day
 date: 2020-08-02
-tag:
+tags:
   - blog
   - vuepress
-title: Lived Another Day
 ---

 This is my second post on the sam day!